Select a language

-Beer is the most popular alcoholic beverage, and there are local and regional specialties of all types of spirits.
-You must be at least 21 to drink alcohol and provide identification.
+Beer is the most popular alcoholic beverage, and there are local and regional specialities of all types of spirits.
+You must be at least 21 and be able to provide identification to drink alcohol.
 State and local governments also create their own alcohol laws, and their differences can be quite extreme.

-One of the most surprising facts about the U.S. is that it has no official language, though some states have established it.
+One of the most surprising facts about the U.S. is that it has no official language, though some states have established one.
 English and Spanish are most widely spoken.

 It is important to know about tipping: a 15-20% tip is a social obligation in restaurants, salons and spas, food delivery, taxis, and other services.
 Restaurants often automatically add gratuity for large groups.
 Tipping is also socially obligatory in bars, where a dollar tip per drink is the norm.
 You may see communal tip jars in places like cafes, but these are optional.

 Also important is arranging your health care.
 In the United States, medical services are extremely expensive — often cost-prohibitively so — without insurance.
 What’s more, significant changes to U.S. healthcare laws by the government have been ongoing since 2010, creating additional complexities for those who must obtain or change their health insurance or method of care.
 If your employer provides health insurance, the process may not be so difficult, but if you must seek insurance on your own, you might want to do so with assistance from an expert.